mmatyas/pegasus-docs/docs/user-guide/meta-examples.md

 !!! warning "SD card path"
     In the above configurations I use `/storage/emulated/0/` which is the path of the SD card on my device.
 This might be different for you!
 You can check the path in most file manager apps, look for something like "file details" or similar.

-While it's optional, I'd also like some descriptions and such for my games, so I create a [metadata file](meta-files.md) in the NES and PSP directories as well:
+While it's optional, I'd also like some descriptions and such for my games, so I add the following as well as well:

-??? note "[SD card]/Roms/NES/metadata.txt"
+??? note "[SD card]/Roms/NES/metadata.pegasus.txt"
         :::make
+        ...

+        game: Contra
         file: Contra.zip
-        title: Contra
         developer: Konami
         players: 2
         description: In the year 2633, the evil Red Falcon Organization have set a base on the Galuga